 The pearly white expanses of the Arctic are breathtaking in the spring, whether you’re in Finland or Alaska.
 It’s also a great opportunity for wildlife spotting – and you definitely have many to choose from.
 Polar bears looking for seals out on the sea ice, seals loafing around with their fuzzy pups, and many others.

 4. Whale Watching

 No Arctic cruise is complete without the chance to spot these gentle giants.
-Keep your binoculars at the ready for when you hear audible gasps around the cruise ship.
+Keep a good pair of binoculars, like a pair of Wingspan Optics Spectator, at the ready for when you hear audible gasps around the cruise ship.
 Belugas, killer whales (also known as orcas), and even “the unicorns of the sea” (narwhals) do the rounds in this frozen part of the world.

 Whale watching is also one of those adventure activities fit for the whole family.
 Even your little tykes can enjoy a cup of hot cocoa while staring in awe at the giant creatures disturbing the surface of the water.
 Keep on the lookout for dolphins in these parts as well, for they tend to hang out with whale pods.

 5. Deep Sea Fishing

 Norway, for example, is very bountiful when it comes to fishing.
 As such, it is no surprise that one of the adventure activities reserved for travelers on Arctic cruises would be deep sea fishing.
 Even if you’re not particularly adept at the sport, at least you’ll have a chance to compete with dolphins.

 Plus, nothing makes one happier than the look of satisfaction on your kid or significant other’s face when they finally manage to land a fish.
 Or getting to taste your own capture in a delicious, traditional fish soup cooked by the ship chefs.
 Or maybe even the captain, if he wants to brag for a bit.